The Science Behind Color Changing Glass: How Does It Work?

 The vaporized material is transported to the surface of the borosilicate glass, where it adheres and forms a thin film.
 This deposition is meticulously controlled, allowing glass artisans to create intricate patterns and designs on the glass surface.

 The thin film created through vapor deposition is incredibly thin, often just a few nanometers thick.
-Despite its thinness, it plays a crucial role in the color-changing phenomenon.
+Despite its thinness, it plays a crucial role in the color changing phenomenon.
 Here's how it works:

 When light interacts with the thin film, it undergoes a process called interference.
 This interference occurs because light waves reflect off both the outer surface of the film and the inner surface of the glass beneath it.
 These reflected waves can either combine constructively, resulting in brighter colors, or destructively, leading to color cancellation.
 Different colors of light have different wavelengths.
 When the thickness of the thin film is on the order of the wavelength of visible light, specific colors are either amplified or canceled out.
-This is why the colors displayed on color-changing glass often appear as a spectrum of vibrant hues!
+This is why the colors displayed on color changing glass often appear as a spectrum of vibrant hues!

 Thin Film Interference